starsprinter92/awesome-dots/put in ~/Wallpapers/README.md

-This contains te wallpaper, please put the folder in your home dir
+This contains the wallpaper, please put the folder in your home dir